MIDFIELDR/midfieldr/README.md

 ## More information

 [MIDFIELD](https://midfield.online/).
-A database of anonymized student-level records for approximately 1.7M undergraduates at nineteen US institutions from 1987–2018, of which midfielddata provides a sample.
+A database of anonymized student-level records for approximately 2.4M undergraduates at 21 US institutions from 1987-2022, of which midfielddata provides a sample.
 This research database is currently accessible to MIDFIELD partner institutions only.

 [midfielddata](https://midfieldr.github.io/midfielddata/).
-An R data package that supplies anonymized student-level records for 98,000 undergraduates at three US institutions from 1988–2018.
+An R data package that supplies anonymized student-level records for 98,000 undergraduates at three US institutions from 1988-2018.
 A sample of the MIDFIELD database, midfielddata provides practice data for the tools and methods in the midfieldr package.